 Copy/Paste from Anywhere (Google Docs, Microsoft, etc)

-With the classic editor, you may face problem to copy contents from Google docs or Microsoft Word.
+With the classic editor, you may face problems copying content from Google docs or Microsoft Word.
 In that case, you have to copy the content first and then upload the image.
 But Gutenberg editor resolves this problem.

 Switch between Visual Editor and Code Editor

 Gutenberg allows the users to switch between the code editor and visual editor pane.
-You can get this option by clicking on the ellipsis located at the right corner of the page.
+You can get this option by clicking on the ellipsis at the page’s right corner.
 It helps you to manage the content more effectively.
 Now, you can add/edit the code of the page without leaving that page.

 Perhaps, this feature is helpful for advanced and technical users who may want to add some extra code to the page.